 A gentleman had been traveling during a time when the electricity was off for several days in many homes in his community.
-However, when he returned home, his electricity was working and everything in his freezer was frozen solid.
+When he returned home, his electricity was working and everything in his freezer was frozen solid.

 He proceeded to eat some food from the freezer and got sick.
 What happened?